Okipa/laravel-table/README.md

 ### Interact with your tables from events

-You will able to send the following Livewire events to your tables to interact with them:
+You will be able to interact with your tables by sending them the following Livewire events:
 * `laraveltable:refresh`
   * Allows optional `array $configParams = []`, and `array $targetedConfigs = []` arguments
   * Refreshes your tables and (optionaly) set [external table config data](#pass-external-data-to-your-tables) with (optional) table targeting to only refresh specific ones (empty `$targetedConfigs` array will refresh all tables one page)